Introduction to ‘Living One Day at a Time’:

 Proverbs 27:1 says, “Do not boast about tomorrow, for you do not know what a day may bring forth”.

-No one is assured of a tomorrow because God holds the times and seasons in His hand.
+No one is assured of a tomorrow because we don’t hold the times and seasons in our hands.
 Proverbs 16:9 tells us that “In his heart a man plans his course, but the Lord determines his steps”.
 That is why we need to commit our today and all our future plans into God’s hands.
 That’s why it’s important to live “one day at a time”.
 In fact, tomorrow will not dawn for you and for me, one day!
 I don’t want to sound morbid, but for thousands living today, tomorrow may not dawn!

 ILLUSTRATION – One of the saddest days of my life was when two of my friends came to see me at the church office.
 After chatting for a while, they left to have lunch together.
 After lunch, they came to see me once again for another friendly chat after which we said our goodbyes.
 Imagine my shock when the mother of one of them called me 2 hours later to say that her son had suffered a heart attack and passed away into the arms of Jesus.
 Thankfully, he was assured of his eternity since he had placed his faith in Jesus!